CGCL-codes/MorphDAG/README.md

 # MorphDAG-Lite
 This repository contains the source code and the experiment scripts of MorphDAG-Lite, a lite version of an elastic DAG-based Blockchain.
-It provides an elastic DAG storage model and a dual-mode transaction processing mechanism to achieve elastic storage and transaction processing.
+It provides an elastic DAG storage model and a dual-mode transaction processing mechanism to achieve elastic storage and processing.

 For more technical details, please refer to the paper [IEEE TKDE'24] MorphDAG: A Workload-Aware Elastic DAG-based Blockchain